 at least with Artisan software, is too noisy to use during the roast (Artisan v.
 1.3.1 fixes this), so it’s something I enable after the roast is done.
 More on the RoR later.

 You can view the settings I use in Artisan to track RoR here.

 The image above is from Artigan Roaster Scope, an open-source, free roasting software.
 I use Artisan to interface between my laptop and my HotTop roaster.
 Using the software as well as an Arduino-based microcontroller I’ve installed in the roaster, I am able to control the roaster from my laptop and as I make control changes, Artisan annotates the graph to indicate the exact time and temperature of the control change.

 For a bit of explanation on what all is represented in the image above; the red line indicates the air temp inside the drum, which I have labeled the environment temperature (ET).
 The dark blue, increasing line indicates the temperature read from within the mass of beans rolling around inside the drum, which I have labeled the bean temperature (BT).
 The light blue, (mostly) decreasing line indicates the rate-of-rise (RoR) of the bean temp.

 In the image above, the flick starts around the 8-minute-mark of the light blue line.
-It is the sudden increase in the rate-of-rise.
-It indicates that the roast momentum is no longer dropping as it always should in order to conform to Rao's guidelines.
+It can be seen as the sudden increase in the rate-of-rise.
+It indicates that the roast momentum is no longer dropping as it always should in order to conform to Rao’s guidelines.